the-nick-of-time/DnD/README.txt

 	Any string that can be parsed by the "rolling" code is called throughout all my related code a "rollable string".
 These are similar to arithmetic expressions, just with the d, h, and l operators added.
 	The definitions of these operators are as follows: xdy rolls x y-sided dice and returns a sorted list of these rolls. xd[a,b,c,...] rolls x dice with sides a,b,c.... xdyhz rolls x y-sided dice and returns the z highest of these rolls.
-This enables the advantage mechanic. xdylz rolls x y-sided dice and returns the z lowest of these rolls.
-This enables the disadvantage mechanic.
+This allows you to have advantage on rolls. xdylz rolls x y-sided dice and returns the z lowest of these rolls.
+This enables disadvantage.

 	Examples of rollable strings:
 	+4 									(positive four)